nishphp/phpstan-safestring-rule/README.md

  [ERROR] Found 2 errors
 ```

-You can not call echo the string type directly.
+Then, can not call echo the string type directly.

 Since safehtml-string is a virtual type, it can be fixed by adding a helper function.